Hotels take fitness amenities to the great outdoors

 For people who prefer not to leave their hotel rooms at some Hilton hotels they can book a Yoga Room, with a king-size bed and a designated area to practice headstands and postures, or a Cardio Room, which comes with a cardio machine that simulates the workout of an elliptical, a treadmill and a bike.

-Hotels routinely offer in-room, on-demand yoga and Pilates programming, and most have indoor fitness centres.
+Hotels routinely offer in-room, on-demand yoga and Pilates programming, and most have indoor fitness centers.
 Kimpton hotels also lend out hula hoops, resistance bands, hand weights and jump ropes.

-“The business traveller is on a tighter schedule.
-They’re less apt to use the planned activities and more apt to use the fitness centre at 5:00 a.m.,” DeFrino explained.
+“The business traveler is on a tighter schedule.
+They’re less apt to use the planned activities and more apt to use the fitness center at 5:00 a.m.,” DeFrino explained.
 “We encourage people who don’t want to leave their room to order a yoga bag, and watch a one-hour yoga DVD on TV.”